Ricot Joseph

-Ricot Joseph (born June 16, 1978) is a Haitian-American former professional football safety who played one season in the National Football League (NFL) for the Washington Redskins.
+Ricot Joseph (born June 16, 1978) is a Haitian-American former professional football player who was a safety for one season in the National Football League (NFL) for the Washington Redskins.
 Born in Haiti, Joseph was raised in Lake Worth Beach, Florida, and played college football for the UCF Golden Knights.
 He joined the Redskins as an undrafted free agent in 2002 and appeared in six games that year.
 He was released by Washington prior to the 2003 season and later signed with the Cincinnati Bengals, spending two seasons with them but seeing no playing time.

 Early life

 Joseph was born on June 16, 1978, in Haiti.
 He was raised in Lake Worth Beach, Florida.
 He attended Lake Worth Community High School where he lettered in three sports: football, basketball and track and field.
 In football, he played as a wide receiver.
 After high school, he had a scholarship offer to play college football for the Alcorn State Braves, but opted to walk-on at the University of Central Florida (UCF), to play for the UCF Golden Knights.